Geethen/geeforec.github.io/content/post/2019-04-28-how-figma-changed-how-we-design.md

 **Model evaluation**

 The training accuracy largely overestimates model accuracy since this data has been used to train the model.
-We therefore use a test set (data unseen by the model) to get a more reliable estimate of model accuracy.
+We, therefore, use a test set (data unseen by the model) to get a more reliable estimate of model accuracy.

 ```js
 var trainAccuracy = trainedClassifier.confusionMatrix().accuracy();